-Aiden Kim Feltkamp (they/he) began his musical life at the age of 5 playing a quarter-size cello and now he champions new classical music and opera as a trans nonbinary librettist, performer, and educator.
+Aiden Kim Feltkamp (they/he) began their musical life at the age of 5 playing a quarter-size cello and now they champion new classical music and opera as a trans nonbinary librettist, performer, and educator.
 They’re currently the Emerging Composers and Diversity Director with American Composers Orchestra.

 Mx.
 Feltkamp is passionate about diversity and inclusion, and that mission pervades every aspect of their career.
 They write to explore the crevices and the intersections: the shadowy stories previously unexcavated due to the oppression of their narrators.
 In life and in fiction, they’re drawn to main characters who live on the margins and open our capacity for empathy by telling stories through a yet-unencountered lens.
 Feltkamp’s work spans from live performance reviews and interviews with classical music industry leaders to supplemental program material and editorials to poetry and libretti.
 As an educator and diversity expert, they frequently consult for performing arts groups, universities, and businesses on matters of inclusion.

-Before beginning his medical transition, he performed professionally as a mezzo-soprano, specializing in Baroque opera and new music.
+Before beginning their medical transition, they performed professionally as a mezzo-soprano, specializing in Baroque opera and new music.
 They most loved studying Baroque gesture with Drew Minter and expanding the American repertoire through collaboration with living composers.
-Now he trains as an operatic baritone.
+Now they train as an operatic bass-baritone.

-He received his M.M. from the Bard College Conservatory of Music in Dawn Upshaw’s Graduate Vocal Arts Program and his B.S. in Vocal Performance from Hofstra University.
-He has had the honor of working with Leon Botstein, Charles Jarden, Peter Sellars, Isabel Milenski, Edda Moser, and the late Nico Castel.
+Feltkamp received their M.M. from the Bard College Conservatory of Music in Dawn Upshaw’s Graduate Vocal Arts Program and their B.S. in Vocal Performance from Hofstra University.
+They have had the honor of working with Leon Botstein, Charles Jarden, Peter Sellars, Isabel Milenski, Edda Moser, and the late Nico Castel.
 More than anything, Feltkamp hopes for a more equitable, more vibrant, and more compassionate future.

 Articles by Aiden Feltkamp: